Non-finite Clauses

 Non-finite Clauses: Characteristics

-Non-finite clauses are often subordinate clauses, also known as embedded or dependent clauses.
+Non-finite clauses are often dependent clauses, also known as embedded clauses.
 Their tense can be inferred from the tense of the main clause.
-They can be used in relative clauses when the subject of the main clause and the subordinate clause are the same.
+They can be used in relative clauses when the subject of the main clause and the dependent clause are the same.

-Subordinate clauses are clauses that are always dependent, which means they do not have a complete meaning when used alone.
-Non-finite clauses are subordinate clauses because they cannot stand alone as complete sentences and are dependent on the main clause for their meaning and grammatical function.
+Dependent clauses are clauses that do not have a complete meaning when used alone.
+Non-finite clauses are dependent clauses because they cannot stand alone as complete sentences and are dependent on the main clause for their meaning and grammatical function.
 Check out the examples:

 I wanted to clean the room.